-Preface This compulsion to localize began with the author's work on invariants of combinatorial manifolds in 1965-67.
+Geometric Topology, part I Localization, Periodicity, and Galois Symmetry by Dennis Sullivan Massachusetts Institute of Technology Cambridge, Massachusetts June 1970 This compulsion to localize began with the author's work on invariants of combinatorial manifolds in 1965-67.
 It was clear from the beginning that the prime 2 and the odd primes had to be treated differently.
-This point arises algebraically when one looks at the invariants of a quadratic form1.
+This point arises algebraically when one looks at the invariants of a quadratic form.
 (Actually for manifolds only characteristic 2 and characteristic zero invariants are considered.)
 The point arises geometrically when one tries to see the extent of these invariants.
 In this regard the question of representing cycles by submanifolds comes up.
 At 2 every class is representable.
 At odd primes there are many obstructions.
 (Thom).
 The invariants at odd primes required more investigation because of the simple non-representing fact about cycles.
 The natural invariant is the signature invariant of M - the function which assigns the "signature of the intersection with M" to every closed submanifold of a tubular neighborhood of M in Euclidean space.
-A natural algebraic formulation of this invariant is that of a canonical K-theory orientation $$\triangle_M \in K$$ -homology of M .
+A natural algebraic formulation of this invariant is that of a canonical K-theory orientation $$\triangle_M \in K$$ -homology of $M$ .